26 Different Types of Wasps in Michigan

 It belongs to the family of ‘pelecinids,’ which includes around 20 species worldwide.

-The adult wasps have a distinct and unique shape, with the females being much larger than the males.
+Adult wasps have distinct and unique shapes, with females being much larger than males.

-They range from 2-3.5 cm in length and are black or brownish in color, sometimes with yellow markings.
+They range from 2-3.5 cm long and are black or brownish, sometimes with yellow markings.

-The American Pelecinid Wasps in Michigan feed on a wide range of insects and other arthropods, primarily beetles, caterpillars, and spiders.
+The American Pelecinid Wasps in Michigan feed on various insects and other arthropods, primarily beetles, caterpillars, and spiders.

 Females dig burrows in the ground where they lay their eggs, which the larvae feed on.
 Adults often search for prey by hanging from the tip of vegetation or perching on plant stems.